ideaconsult/apps-ambit/ambit-json-docs/feature.md

 * The origin of the Feature *source:*.
 Any OpenTox [Dataset](dataset.md), [Algorithm](algorithm.md) or [Model](model.md) can serve as feature source.
 * Relations to other resources, which represent the same entity, could be established via *sameAs:* property.
 * This approach is be used for example to link the [feature](feature.md) resource to a resource form another [ontology](#ONTOLOGY_ENTRY).
 *  *isNumeric* denotes if a feature holds numeric  or string values.
-* *isNominal* denote if a feature holds nominal values (a finite predefined list of string values).
+*  *isNominal* denote if a feature holds nominal values (a predefined list of string values).

 * The JSON or JSONP representation could be retrieved via HTTP Accept headers **"application/json"** or **"application/x-javascript"** respectively.
 * As a workaround for web browsers restriction, the URI parameter **?media=application/json** or **?media=application/x-javascript** could be used.